 One little bit of context here – we’re talking about a house that has basic storage, a wardrobe in each bedroom, a few kitchen cabinets and a pantry, a linen cupboard and a utility cupboard/laundry.

 If your home does not have these things, install some storage!
 If you have a huge extended or growing family, you may need a bigger home to make sure everyone gets the space and privacy they need.
 If you need an entire extra room to store your incredible Christmas decoration collection which gives you immense pleasure, go for it!

-I’m also talking about the kind of home that’s super easy to maintain.
+It’s the kind of home that’s super easy to maintain.
 Things have homes.
 They’re easy to put away and easy to pull out without having to move a ton of other stuff first.

 The kind of house that you spend a minimum amount of time maintaining.
 There’s no need to wander around with things in your hand wondering where you can fit them.

 No need to spend your precious time managing Things, moving them around to make more space.
-Moving them around to make more SENSE.
+Moving them around to make more sense.

 So what is the answer?
 You guessed it!

 Reduce the amount of stuff in your home.

 It sounds simple right?
 But you know it isn’t or you’d’ve done it already.